department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/what-happens-after-rating.md

 #### Apply for these additional benefits
 - If you served on active duty, and separated under conditions other than dishonorable, you may qualify for [VA health care](https://www.vets.gov/healthcare/apply/).

-- You can buy Service-Disabled Veterans’ Insurance (S-DVI), a government life-insurance policy, if you are in good health other than your service-connected disabilities.
+- If you are in good health other than your service-connected disabilities, you can buy Service-Disabled Veterans’ Insurance (S-DVI), a government life-insurance policy.
 [Apply for S-DVI](/life-insurance/S-DVI) or call 1-800-669-8477.

 - You can get VA education benefits or additional education benefits under special programs.
 Learn about [education benefits](/education) or speak to a VA education counselor to find out what benefits are available to you.

 - Check with your [local or state Veterans Affairs offices](http://www.va.gov/statedva.htm) for other possible benefits.

 #### Keep in touch
-You must update VA when you have a new address, a change to your marital status, or any other life change that could affect your rating or payment.
+It's important to update your information with VA when you have a new address, a change to your marital status, or any other life change that could affect your rating or payment.
 If your condition becomes worse, you may file a claim for an increase in benefits.
 Update your information through [eBenefits]( https://www.ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation) or by contacting your [local VA office or eligibility office](/facility-locator/).